MaxLogic/maxEventNexus/TASKS.md

 - Mention any new diagnostics or guidance for integrators in README/DESIGN as appropriate.
 - Add changelog entry under [Unreleased] “Changed”.

-### T-1033 Rename EmaxAggregateException to EmaxDispatchError
-Summary: Rename the aggregate exception class to match spec and ensure async error aggregation uses consistent naming.

-Details:
-- Spec: spec.md §11 (Error Semantics) specifies EmaxDispatchError.
-- Rename EmaxAggregateException to EmaxDispatchError throughout the codebase and update all references.
-- Ensure that the async error hook still receives the correct exception type (likely still Exception).
-- Update documentation and changelog accordingly.

 ## Next – Later

-### T-1006 Optimize Deadline Wrapper Allocation
-Summary: Reduce allocations in Deadline overflow policy by avoiding per-item closure creation when unnecessary.

-Details:
-- Spec: spec.md §11.2.
-- Pre-check at enqueue time: if the queue is empty and the item will run immediately, bypass the deadline wrapper.
-- Only wrap items when Deadline policy is active and the item will sit in the queue.
-- Consider storing enqueue time in a lightweight record rather than capturing a TStopwatch in a closure.
-- Benchmark Post throughput with Deadline enabled.

 ### T-1007 Mitigate False Sharing in Metrics
 Summary: Reduce cache-line contention in metrics counters under multi-threaded load.